Traveling Toward Fire

 Detailed Monthly Budget

-Accommodation$1,317.00This is the monthly rate for the exact place we stayed, whereas we paid a higher weekly rate.
+Accommodation$1,317.00This is the monthly rate for the exact place we stayed, whereas we paid a slightly higher weekly rate.

 Cigna Global Silver w/ US$558.42Sinking fund